cocos-creator/docs-3d-deprecated/en/physics/physics-system.md

 **gravity** | The gravity value of the physical world, the default is `(0, -10, 0)` **defaultMaterial** | Get the default physics material (read only)

-Get the instance of physics system: `PhysicsSystem.instance`
+Obtain the instance of physics system using: `PhysicsSystem.instance`

 ---

-Continue to the [physics-component](physics-component.md) documentation.
+Continue to the [physics component](physics-component.md) documentation.